BurchallCooper/CS7641-Project/index.md

  </p>
 <p align="center"> Figure 7: First example of targeting </p>

-Testing against the FPDS[7] dataset  resulted in one shot detection in 57% of the images.
+Testing against the FPDS [7] dataset  resulted in one shot detection in 57% of the images.
 On the surface this would appear to be a low number, but these were very difficult to detect occluded poses.
-Additionally, this was one shot and the application would be running at 30 frames per second making the likelihood of detection much more likely for a target that is in motion.
+Additionally, this was one shot, in practice the application would be running at 30 frames per second making the likelihood of detection much more likely for a target that is in motion.
 With the confidence level set to 0.5, the neural network worked very well in correctly finding the pose.
 For 1708 images where a person was detected, there was only 1 failure where the pose was incorrectly formed.

-Testing against COCO[5] was more problematic.
-If there is a person present in the image, the pose detectpr works well in providing the pose estimate.
+Testing against COCO [5] was more problematic.
+If there is a person present in the image, the pose detector works well in providing the pose estimate.
 But, in scenes with no humans present, as illustrated in figure 9, the neural network will occasionally misclassify an inanimate object as human and provide a pose estimate.
 In images with an animal present and no human the network may provide a human pose estimate for the animal.
 The pose estimate for the rooster, also in figure 9, illustrates this problem.

 <p align="center">
  <img src="https://github.com/BurchallCooper/CS7641-Project/blob/gh-pages/annotated_image490.png?raw=true" alt="Targeting" height="300" width="300" />